freedev/macosx-script-boot-shutdown/README.md

 ## Install

-You should customize the following placeholders inside the file boot-shutdown-script.list:
+You should customize the following placeholders inside the file boot-shutdown-script.plist:

-BOOT.SHUTDOWN.SERVICE

-- `BOOT.SHUTDOWN.SERVICE` : This required key uniquely identifies the job.
-If you don't have multiple vbox you can leave it as is.
+- `BOOT.SHUTDOWN.SERVICE` : If you don't know, leave it as is
-- `PATH_TO` : the path where the vbox.sh script is stored.
+- `SCRIPT_PATH` : the path where the boot-shutdown.sh script is stored.
-- `WORKING_DIRECTORY_PATH` : the path where the logs are stored.
-If you don't care about it, use: /tmp
+- `LOG_PATH` : the path where the logs are stored.
+If you don't care about logs, use: /tmp
-- `USERNAME` : This is your username.

-Then copy the file `boot-shutdown-script.list` into `/Library/LaunchDaemons/`
+Then copy the file `boot-shutdown-script.plist` into `/Library/LaunchDaemons/`

-    sudo cp boot-shutdown-script.list  /Library/LaunchDaemons/
+    sudo cp boot-shutdown-script.plist  /Library/LaunchDaemons/

 When you want start the virtual machine type the following command:

-    sudo launchctl load -w /Library/LaunchDaemons/boot-shutdown-script.list
+    sudo launchctl load -w /Library/LaunchDaemons/boot-shutdown-script.plist

 If you want stop the VM (and the  you should type the following command:

-    sudo launchctl unload -w /Library/LaunchDaemons/boot-shutdown-script.list
+    sudo launchctl unload -w /Library/LaunchDaemons/boot-shutdown-script.plist

 The VM will be started machine everytime MAC OS X boots.
-Set into `boot-shutdown-script.list` the field `RunAtLoad` to `false` if you don't want that the VM starts automatically every time your mac os x boots.
+Set into `boot-shutdown-script.plist` the field `RunAtLoad` to `false` if you don't want that the VM starts automatically every time your mac os x boots.
 When RunAtLoad is set to false, after the load you must start and stop the VM using the following command:

     sudo launchctl start BOOT.SHUTDOWN.SERVICE